DryLabRebel/twinSimulator/README.md

 To specify custom values enter:

-`$./simulatingTwinData.R --mzr=X --dzr=Y --N=Z`
+`$./simulatingTwinData.R --mzr=X --dzr=Y --N=Z --age=W --minage=V --maxage=U`

-where X, Y and Z are numerical values.
+where X, Y, Z, W, V and U are numerical values.
 If non numerical values are entered, the program will throw and error and exit.

 The flags can be entered in any order.